logicmoo/logicmoo_workspace/packs_sys/gvar_syntax/README.md

 Dislike having tons of forks that are several commits behind the main git repo?

-Be old school - Please ask to be added to TeamSPoon and Contribute directly !
+Be old school - Please ask to be added to logicmoo and Contribute directly !

 Still, we wont stop you from doing it the Fork+PullRequest method

 # [BSD 2-Clause License](LICENSE.md)

 Copyright (c) 2017,
-TeamSPoon and Douglas Miles <logicmoo@gmail.com>
+logicmoo and Douglas Miles <logicmoo@gmail.com>
 All rights reserved.